sbt/sbt/src/sphinx/Howto/inspect.rst

    show compile:discoveredMainClasses

-sbt detects the classes with public, static main methods for use by the `run` method and to tab-complete the `runMain` method.
+sbt detects the classes with public, static main methods for use by the :key:`run` method and to tab-complete the :key:`runMain` method.
-The `discoveredMainClasses` task does this discovery and provides as its result the list of class names.
+The :key:`discoveredMainClasses` task does this discovery and provides as its result the list of class names.
 For example, the following shows the main classes discovered in the main sources:

 .. code-block:: console